gtalug/backups/README.md

 This repo pulls backups of various sorts of GTALUG infrastructure.

+# Prerequisites

+You need git, gpg, ssh in order to run the scripts.

 # Setup

 Create a directory called `GTALUG` in home and then clone backups subfolder.